FAQ (Frequently Asked Questions) on Intelligence

 Does Each Population Have Its Own Intelligence?

-It can be helpful to broaden the concept of intelligence by considering the idea of adaptive intelligence.
-Every species that exists on Earth today has, by definition, shown an ability to adapt to its environment and survive through natural selection.
-In that sense, every living organism—from bacteria to mammals—possesses some form of adaptive intelligence.
+Every species that exists on Earth today has, by definition, demonstrated the ability to adapt to its environment and survive through natural selection.

 For example: